The Cousins in Clay are Bruce Gholson, Samantha Henneke, and Michael Kline.

 Samantha Henneke grew up in Blacksburg, Virginia, and attended her home-town college, Virginia Tech.
 While searching the halls for her place in life she finally found it during her junior year while taking a pottery class, in the spring of 1991.
 After completing one more year at Virginia Tech, she transferred to the New York State College of Ceramics in Alfred in the fall of 1992, and graduated cum laude with a Bachelors of Fine Arts in Ceramics in 1995.
 Her studio art pottery aesthetics are traditional with a flare - a dotted mug, an insect on a plate, or swirl on a covered jar.
 Samantha also enjoys creating fantasy garden landscapes depicting life in the garden.
 She composes crystalline glazed paintings on porcelain canvases of scenes such as a red dressed girl working with a dung beetle, a larger then life red-eye fly portrait, or a girl skipping through a garden of flowering shoes.
 She participates in exhibitions throughout the year, has appeared in a number of publications, and has ceramic work in national museums such as the Mobile Museum of Art in Alabama, the Mint Museum Randolph in Charlotte, and the Gregg Museum in Raleigh.

 Michael Kline has been a studio potter since 1993.
 He studied pottery, painting, and printmaking at the University of Tennessee where he received a BFA.
 He also studied under Michael Simon at the Penland School of Crafts in 1989.
-Michael has written articles for the Studio Potter magazine and from 2007-2005 wrote a almost daily blog, “Sawdust & Dirt”.
+Michael has written articles for the Studio Potter magazine and from 2007-2015 wrote a almost daily blog, “Sawdust & Dirt”, which later turned into a podcast with the same name.
 His work has been published in numerous pottery books, including Robin Hopper’s “Functional Pottery.”
 He has led many workshops and given presentations of his work at universities and clay centers across the country, including the Penland School and the Arrowmont School.
 Michael appeared (ever so briefly) in the 2007 film “Craft in America” which broadcast on PBS.
 Michael is a former board member of the NC POTTERY CENTER in Seagrove, NC.

 In 2008 he joined his pottery friends, Samantha Henneke and Bruce Gholson of Bulldog Pottery, to form Cousins in Clay, a biannual pottery sales event in Seagrove and in Bakersville.